jtcl-project/swank/swank/README.txt

      and demo scripts
   jacl.jar and tcljava.jar: Java archive files containing the Jacl class files.
-	Note: the jacl.jar and tcljava.jar files contained here are basically the same as the 1.3.1 versions.
-They have one change, however, that is necessary for them to be able to load resources from jar files on Mac OS X.
+	Note: the jacl.jar and tcljava.jar files contained here are basically the same as the 1.4.0 versions, with a fix to elminate a bug in log10. tjc.jar and  janino.jar:  Java archive files containing code necessary for the Tcl to Java compiler.
+See the normal Jacl 1.4 distribution for details. itcl.jar:  Java archive files for ITcl an object oriented library for Tcl.
+        See the normal Jacl 1.4 distribution for details.
   wisk: A shell script that will start up the Jacl interpreter with one Swank
         toplevel window.
 This is analagous to the "wish" application that comes with Tcl/Tk.
 After startup you can type in Jacl/Swank commands